iterative/dvc.org/static/docs/user-guide/experiments/tags.md

-# Manage Experiments by Tags
+# How to Manage Experiments by Tags

 You can mark (or label) each experiment using Git tags.